Strait Thunder-2025A: 2 April

 On 2 April, the Eastern Theater Command of the People's Liberation Army conducted a long-range live-fire exercise in the relevant waters of the East China Sea in accordance with the exercise plan, striking simulated targets such as important ports and energy facilities.
-The Shandong aircraft carrier formation was in the sea and air space east of Taiwan Island, conducting exercises with naval and air force forces on subjects such as ship-aircraft coordination, regional air control, and sea and land strikes.
-Zhang Chi, a professor at the National Defense University (China) of the People's Liberation Army National Defense University (China), said that the Shandong aircraft carrier formation's participation in the exercise showed that the PLA's ability to respond quickly, strike with precision, and coordinate systems is constantly improving.
-The presence of the aircraft carrier fleet in the area east of Taiwan helps to militarily block the lifeline of energy resource imports, the support line for obtaining foreign aid, and the escape line for evading sanctions for the "Taiwan independence" forces.
-Later, the Eastern Theater Command (China) simulated the use of PHL-16 to attack the Yong'an LNG Terminal in Kaohsiung.
-As a result, the trajectory of the cargo ship Ebisu transporting natural gas to the Taichung LNG Terminal was suspected to be affected by the exercise.
-The Ministry of Economic Affairs of the Republic of China clarified this.
-However, it is certain that the Eastern Theater Command has listed the energy facilities of the Republic of China as priority targets for destruction.
-In addition, the People's Liberation Army (PLA) also conducted long-range live-fire exercises in the East China Sea.
-The Ministry of National Defense of the Republic of China stated that on that day, at least 59 PLA aircraft (31 of which crossed the Median line of the Taiwan Strait|median line of the strait and entered the northern, central, southwestern, and eastern airspace) and 23 warships approached Taiwan.
-The images released by the Coast Guard Administration (Taiwan) at a press conference confirmed that the China Coast Guard Ship 2305 entered the 24-nautical-mile zone adjacent to Taiwan Island.
-Yuyuan Tantian, a media outlet affiliated with China Central Radio and television, said that the closest distance of the drill with Taiwan was less than 20 nautical miles.
+The Shandong aircraft carrier formation was in the waters and airspace east of Taiwan Island, conducting exercises with naval and air forces on subjects such as ship-aircraft coordination, regional air control, and sea and land strikes.
+Zhang Chi, a professor at the People's Liberation Army National Defense University (China), said that the Shandong aircraft carrier formation's participation in the exercise showed that the PLA's ability to respond quickly, strike with precision, and coordinate its forces was constantly improving.
+The presence of the aircraft carrier fleet in the area east of Taiwan could help block the "Taiwan independence" forces' lifeline for energy imports, support line for obtaining foreign aid, and escape route for evading sanctions.
+Later, the Eastern Theater Command simulated an attack on the Yong'an LNG Terminal in Kaohsiung using the PHL-16.
+As a result, the trajectory of the cargo ship Ebisu, which was transporting natural gas to the Taichung LNG Terminal, was suspected of having been affected by the exercise.
+The Ministry of Economic Affairs of the Republic of China clarified the situation.
+However, the Eastern Theater Command had identified the energy facilities in the Republic of China as priority targets for destruction.
+In addition, the People's Liberation Army (PLA) conducted long-range live-fire exercises in the East China Sea.
+The Ministry of National Defense of the Republic of China stated that on that day, at least 59 PLA aircraft, 31 of which crossed the median line of the strait and entered the northern, central, southwestern, and eastern airspace, and 23 warships approached Taiwan.
+Images released by the Coast Guard Administration (Taiwan) at a press conference confirmed that China Coast Guard Ship 2305 had entered the 24-nautical-mile zone adjacent to Taiwan Island.
+Yuyuan Tantian, a social media account affiliated with China Central Television, said that the closest drill came within 20 nautical miles of Taiwan.